Book Excerpt

 — Joseph Campbell, The Hero with a Thousand Faces

-Stewart could be excused for his absent-mindedness.
-Besides the maelstrom surrounding the end of the Civil War, he had urgent personal and business affairs preoccupying his mind.
-Before departing his office, Stewart sent a letter to Thomas C. Durant, the vice president and general manager of Union Pacific Railroad, introducing him to a Texas political operative who had access to Confederate cotton—with Stewart vouching for him as “a gentleman worthy of the highest confidence and respects and whose word can be relied upon for all purposes.”
-Stewart hurried inside Ford’s Theatre and the ticket agent informed him the best remaining block of seats was in the front row of the orchestra section.
-He purchased four tickets at one dollar each—compared to twenty-five cents in the family circle—before returning to his home at 349 K Street.
-Stewart disliked sitting close to the orchestra, but he still looked forward to a well-needed comedy.
+He could be excused for his absent-mindedness.
+Besides the maelstrom surrounding the end of the Civil War, Stewart had urgent personal and business affairs preoccupying his mind.
+Before departing his office, he sent a letter to Thomas C. Durant, the vice president and general manager of Union Pacific Railroad, introducing him to a Texas political operative with access to Confederate cotton—who Stewart vouched for as “a gentleman worthy of the highest confidence and respects and whose word can be relied upon for all purposes.”

-The most intriguing question about Stewart is what motivated him to act.
-What unique quality—among thirteen hundred theatergoers—impelled him to spring from his seat and pursue the assassin?
+The most intriguing question is what motivated him to act—what unique quality, among thirteen hundred theatergoers, impelled Stewart to spring from his seat and pursue the assassin?
 Considering the wide historical fascination with Lincoln’s killing—of which there are over 120 books, and counting, on the subject—it is natural to assume at least one historian has published Stewart’s actions in minute detail.
-However, a standard internet search yields sparse insight.
-Yet, underneath the surface and scattered among abundant primary sources, Stewart’s life reads like a veritable highlight reel of nineteenth century America.
+However, this is not the case.
+Nonetheless, as a lawyer, lobbyist, political booster, and railroad executive, he shaped numerous impactful events, and his life reads like a veritable highlight reel of nineteenth century America.

 From the frontiers of Kentucky and Kansas to the urban sprawl of Washington, D.C. and New York City, Stewart was an active participant in America’s uneven growth across the continent and onto the world stage.
-He felt the republic’s divisions firsthand in Louisville, and he backed presidents Lincoln and Grant through Union victory.
+He felt the republic’s divisions firsthand in Louisville, and he backed presidents Lincoln and Grant through victory.
 He was intimate with the key players in the Transcontinental Railroad, and as a lobbyist, he paid a heavy price after its completion.
-His business ventures exposed him to racial inequality and lingering injustice in both the nation’s capital and the post-Reconstruction South.
+His business ventures exposed him to racial inequality and lingering injustice in the nation’s capital and in the post-Reconstruction South.
 His meddling contributed to the ouster of US and foreign officials, and the imperiling of a treaty with a fledgling ally.
 He saw vast fortunes come and go, and—along with several notorious colleagues—experienced scandal and misfortune.
 Through his successes and failures, Stewart provides unique insights into what happened behind closed doors within the corridors of power.